finlaysonstudio/jaypie/README.md

 ### Lambda Handler

-The Lambda handler wraps the Jaypie handler that is specifically for AWS Lambda.
+The Lambda handler wraps the Jaypie handler for AWS Lambda.
 It will call lifecycle methods and provide logging.
 Unhandled errors will be thrown as `UnhandledError`.

 ```javascript
 const { lambdaHandler } = require("jaypie");